AlanRuijia/RayTracing/README.md

 *
 *
 *******************************

-This is a ray tracer.
+This repository provides an implementation of ray tracer.

 ### Usage